altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "It is about origins of flags and crests.
 For example..."<br/>

-He flipped to the page with the empire's flag.
+He flipped to the page with the empire's flag.<br/>

-7 swords were displayed on top of a red backing.
+7 swords were displayed on top of a red backing.<br/>

-She leaned on the table and moved closer, looking at the book.
+She leaned on the table and moved closer, looking at the book.<br/>

 "Ah, this one."<br/>

-There was a similar flag in the conference room too.
+There was a similar flag in the conference room too.<br/>

-Regis turned the page, it showed the same swords with a white base.
+Regis turned the page, it showed the same swords with a white base.<br/>

 "It was like this in the past."<br/>